Technique - Term 1 (Winter Term)

 The Process in Rehearsal - Term 2 (Spring Term)

-This term deepens the students understanding of specific acting methods in class and in application to a scene study performance.
+This term deepens the students understanding of specific acting methods in class and in application to scene study performances.
 As the starting point to actor training, Stanislavski's system and related methods are used to explore the actor's vocabulary within the working process.

-Scene Study 2: Building on Scene Study 1 and working with a different Director, in a different group.
+Scene Study 2: Involves working with a new, different director, in a different group.
 The scene may have a more complicated atmosphere, relationships or style of writing.

 Language - Term 3 (Summer Term)

-Scene Study 4: Short Scenes from Shakespeare's plays.
+Scene Study 4: Shakespeare Serious.
+A block exploring Shakespeare's tragedies/histories.
 A one-week intensive rehearsal period, working on very short scenes, in which the student can become comfortable with adjusting their acquired acting skills to the language, verse and style of Shakespeare.
 Please note that beginning your training with a regional/national dialect is a not a barrier to classical training.

 Scene Study 5: Students rehearse an abridged version of one of Shakespeare's Histories/Tragedies, with an emphasis on speaking the verse.

-Scene Study 6: Completing the first year is a devised piece at an appropriate central London venue to an invited audience of friends and family.
+Scene Study 6: Completing the first year is a devised piece of theatre performed to an invited audience of friends and family.

 Commedia - Term 4 (Winter Term)